AnBLarsen/AnBLarsen/README.md

 ###
 <br></br>
 ###
-<h2 align="left">💫 My Goal</h2>
+<h2 align="left">💫 What’s Next</h2>

 <p align="left">
-My goal is to keep learning new tools and technologies, grow as a developer, and deepen my understanding of user experience. 🎯
+Focused on growing as a developer, and continuing to learn new tools and technologies.

-I’d love to start sharing what I learn, whether it’s through writing Medium posts, creating small tutorials, or giving tips that can help others. 💡
+Excited to start sharing what’s been learned through tutorials, writing, or little tips for others navigating a similar transition.

-My long-term dream is to become a <strong>Software Product Engineer</strong>, someone who bridges the gap between design and development. 🎨🧑‍💻

-I know it will take a lot of work, but I’m excited and ready to take on that journey. 🚀
 </p>

 ###
 <br></br>
 ###
 <h2 align="left">🌱 Currently Learning:</h2>
-TypeScript • Next.js • Tailwind CSS • PostgreSQL
+Angular • Three.js

 ###
 <br></br>